The project

 | Heritage

-Minimum interventions for maximum quality: the objective is to maintain as much as possible the authentic character of the Sablon, Paille and Ruysbroeck buildings, while giving rise to interactions with the surrounding streets and the connection with the Mont des Arts.
+Minimum interventions for maximum quality: the objective is to maintain as much as possible the authentic character of the Justice and Ruysbroeck buildings, while giving rise to interactions with the surrounding streets and the connection with the Mont des Arts.
 The subtle touches to the frontages and the orientation of the shops and entrances onto rue Lebeau, rue de la Paille and rue Ruysbroeck create a complex inspired by Art Deco styles and historic materials from the Sablon district (brickwork, embellished frontages with intricate details and high-quality materials, the pattern of frontages, etc.).
 The site will also help to breathe life back into these roads and meets the current technical specifications and regulations in place.

 | The co-creation